On Mori dreamness of blowups along space curves

-The outline of the paper is as follows: in Section \ref{sec:preliminaries} we recall some basic facts about Mori Dream Spaces, as well as the theory of space curves and quartic surfaces; in Section \ref{sec:sufficient} we prove that the blowup of complete and almost complete intersection curves, as well as curves in low degree surfaces, give rise to a Mori Dream Space; in Section \ref{sec:obstruction} we introduce and study curves with extremal surfaces and curves obtained by super-rigid linkage, and show that they actually are obstructions to Mori reamness; in both Sections \ref{sec:sufficient} and \ref{sec:obstruction} we exhibit pairs $(g,d)$ where curves satisfying the corresponding conditions span components of their Hilbert Scheme; finally, in Section \ref{sec:skewLinkage} we define and develop the notion of \emph{super-rigid} and \emph{rigid skew linkage} which allows us to provide a partial inverse to Theorem \ref{mainthm:2}; we chose to leave this section last as it is not strictly necessary for any of our main results, while being quite technical.
+The outline of the paper is as follows: in Section \ref{sec:preliminaries} we recall some basic facts about Mori Dream Spaces, as well as the theory of space curves and quartic surfaces; in Section \ref{sec:sufficient} we prove that the blowup of complete and almost complete intersection curves, as well as curves in low degree surfaces, give rise to Mori Dream Spaces; in Section \ref{sec:obstruction} we introduce and study curves with extremal surfaces and curves obtained by super-rigid linkage, and show that they actually are obstructions to Mori dreamness; in both Sections \ref{sec:sufficient} and \ref{sec:obstruction} we exhibit pairs $(g,d)$ where curves satisfying the corresponding conditions span components of their Hilbert Scheme; finally, in Section \ref{sec:skewLinkage} we define and develop the notion of \emph{super-rigid} and \emph{rigid skew linkage} which allows us to prove the \emph{if} part of Theorem \ref{mainthm:2} as well as exhibit some interesting examples; we chose to delay this section until the end as it is technical but quite independent from the previous material.